serlo/api.serlo.org/README.md

 Run the local frontend (not forgetting to change environment in its `.env` to local) to test.

+Hint: you may want to create some users in Keycloak in order to test.

 ### Email templates

 Kratos has to be rebuilt every time you change an email template.
 Use the following workflow: